 Tufts’ trailblazing Gordon Institute reinvented the management curriculum for engineers into a holistic, meaningful and relevant learning experience, and the world took note.
 In fact, the Gordon Institute received the National Academy of Engineering Prize for Innovation in Engineering and Technology Education.

-Students in both the Two-Year and Three-Year MSEM complete the same 16 short courses on topics across the 5 core themes.
-Both Two-Year and Three-Year programs complete these 20 credits over four academic semesters.
+Students in both the Two-Year and Three-Year MSEM complete the same 16 short courses on topics across core themes, as well as an Industry Consulting Project.
+Both Two-Year and Three-Year programs complete these 23 credits over four academic semesters and one summer semester.

 Each core theme is broken into a series of courses taught by renowned experts who enrich classroom discussions with insights from their extensive industry experience.
 Every semester, you’ll take courses from several different themes, gaining exposure to topics that you can apply to hands-on projects and put to work immediately in your professional life.